itsbrex/ChatGPT-Cookies/README.md

 This Chrome extension allows you to easily copy your ChatGPT session token to your clipboard with just one click.

+## How to Install

+To install this locally:

+1. Download the code on GitHub.
+2. Unzip the downloaded file.
+3. In case of Google Chrome, open the Extensions page (chrome://extensions/).
+4. Turn on Developer mode by clicking the toggle switch in the top right corner of the page.
+5. Click the `Load unpacked` button and select the directory where you unzipped the extension files.
+6. Copy ChatGPT Session Token extension should be installed and ready to go!

 ## Usage

 1. Navigate to the ChatGPT website.